imagej/imagej.github.io/_pages/plugins/cluster-analysis.md

 ## Running the Plugin

-After successfull installation, you will find in Plugins &gt; Cluster Analysis three sections, namely the script starter, the Manual and Helper which redirects you to this github-repository and a ini.cfg-file loader which will allow you to feed in older ini.cfg-files from other experiments.
+After successfull installation, you will find in {% include bc path="Plugins | Cluster Analysis" %} three sections, namely the script starter, the Manual and Helper which redirects you to this github-repository and a ini.cfg-file loader which will allow you to feed in older ini.cfg-files from other experiments.
 Load an ini.file from a previous experiment before starting the script and then run the Cluster Analysis script with the new parameters.

 The general script workflow consists of several steps: